Chapter 1

 The Penn Historical Corpora scheme, which itself draws on the bracketed approach of the Penn Treebank scheme, has informed the ‘look’ of the annotation.
 This includes:

-However, it should be noted that, labels aside, the tag set of the TSPC scheme is most compatible with the SUSANNE scheme, especially with regards to function marking.
+However, labels aside, the tag set of the TSPC scheme is most compatible with the SUSANNE scheme, especially with regard to function marking.
 Moreover, word class tags closely overlap with the Lancaster word class tagging systems, especially the UCREL CLAWS5 tag set used for the British National Corpus (BNC Consortium 2005).

 The TSPC scheme also contains plenty that is innovative.
-Most notably, there is normalisation of structure, achieved with intermediate layers at:
+Most notably, there is normalisation of structure, achieved with internal layers at:

 Another area of innovation is verb code integration.
 There are codes to classify catenative verbs; cf. Huddleston and Pullum (2002, p.1220).
-These are verbs of a verb sequence that are prior to the main verb of a clause, and this type of verb is further supported in the annotation by (IP-PPL-CAT) intermediate clause structure.
+These are verbs of a verb sequence that are prior to the main verb of a clause and structure internal to the clause annotation (IP-PPL-CAT) further supports this type of verb.
 The verb codes for main verbs are from the mnemonic system of the fourth edition of the Oxford Advanced Learner's Dictionary (OALD4; Cowie 1989).
 Additional codes with very particular distributions are included from Hornby (1975).

-The most innovative aspect of the annotation gives the TSPC its name: It can be fed to the Treebank Semantics evaluation system (Butler 2021).
-Treebank Semantics processes constituency tree annotations and returns logic-based meaning representations.
-While the annotation seldom includes indexing, results calculated with Treebank Semantics resolve both inter and intra clause dependencies, including cross sentential anaphoric dependencies.
+The most innovative aspect of the annotation gives the TSPC its name: The Treebank Semantics system can evaluate it.
+Treebank Semantics (Butler 2021) processes constituency tree annotations and returns logic-based meaning representations.
+While the annotation seldom includes indexing, results from Treebank Semantics resolve both inter and intra clause dependencies, including cross sentential anaphoric dependencies.

 1.5 Representing layered structure